 Ref Name / Summary of response received Council's response No. Organisation and deliverable.
 The wording of the site allocation needs to be positively prepared to facilitate a viable scheme.
 The Trust is a provider of community services and it cannot sustain the financial burden of operating and maintaining this listed building in the long term.
 It is clear to us that there is no prospect of a community use taking over the liability of this listed building and sustaining a community use.
 The building was originally a residential dwelling-house; residential is an appropriate alternative use.
 Residential should not be referred to as 'could' be considered 'if' it enables protection of Listed Buildings and as secondary to social/community use.
 Historic England guidance applies to 'enabling development' that by definition is contrary to established planning policy.
 Remove this reference.
 Suggest wording: "If the site is declared surplus to requirements, residential and/or some social and community infrastructure uses are the most appropriate land uses for this site."
-Amendments for justification as follows: "If the site is declared surplus to requirements, in whole or part, appropriate land uses include residential use, and/or some social and community infrastructure uses."
-"Only if other alternative social or community infrastructure uses have been explored and options discounted in line with other policies in this Plan, would A residential-led-scheme will be expected to provide affordable housing and on-site car parking be considered as a potential redevelopment option subject to robust viability evidence " In addition, it is considered that the following statement should be removed from the supporting text: " It is acknowledged that conversion or potential redevelopment for enabling residential uses may be needed to support the protection and restoration of the Listed Buildings; residential uses should however be limited to the minimum necessary to achieve viability, in line with Historic England guidance on 'Enabling Development and the Conservation of Significant Places'.
-SA 16 St Michael's Convent, Ham Common, including new OOLTI designation 408 Katharine Strongly advise that reference to enabling development is omitted since this is Remove reference to 'enabling development' Fletcher, inappropriate to the circumstances in this case, and should not be a matter • Add reference to Grade II listed St Michael's Convent and The Cottage as Historic England included in local plan policy. well as the importance of settings of neighbouring listed buildings Amend as follows: 'Should the Grade II listed St Michael's Convent , including The Cottage (also Grade II listed), become surplus to requirement, it is to be converted to residential and community uses with an appropriate level of affordable units.
+Amendments for justification as follows: "If the site is declared surplus to requirements, in whole or part, appropriate land uses include residential use, and/or some social and community infrastructure uses." " Only if other alternative social or community infrastructure uses have been explored and options discounted in line with other policies in this Plan, would A residential-led-scheme will be expected to provide affordable housing and on-site car parking be considered as a potential redevelopment option subject to robust viability evidence" In addition, it is considered that the following statement should be removed from the supporting text: "It is acknowledged that conversion or potential redevelopment for enabling residential uses may be needed to support the protection and restoration of the Listed Buildings; residential uses should however be limited to the minimum necessary to achieve viability, in line with Historic England guidance on 'Enabling Development and the Conservation of Significant Places'.
+408 Katharine SA 16 St Michael's Convent, Ham Common, including new OOLTI designation Strongly advise that reference to enabling development is emitted since this is a Domaila safaranaa ta (anahlisa dayalarraant) 400 Fletcher, Strongly advise that reference to enabling development is omitted since this is inappropriate to the circumstances in this case, and should not be a matter Remove reference to 'enabling development' Add reference to Crade II listed St Michael's Convent and The Cettage as Historic England included in local plan policy.
+Add reference to Grade II listed St Michael's Convent and The Cottage as well as the importance of settings of neighbouring listed buildings Thistoric Lingianu Amend as follows: well as the importance of settings of fielghbouring listed buildings 'Should the Grade II listed St Michael's Convent, including The Cottage (also Grade II listed), become surplus to requirement, it is to be converted to residential and community uses with an appropriate level of affordable units.
 The restoration and conversion would need to protect and enhance the two listed buildings and the Ham Common Conservation Area, including their settings.
 The settings of neighbouring heritage assets including Grade II registered Ham